simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

 Released 2023-07-31

+* Functionality that before was provided by the sanitycheck-module is now implicit.
+  The module has been archived and should no longer be used. (#1843)
 * Add support for TLS configuration for Redis Store (#1828)
 * Add support for Metadata Deployment Profile for errorURL (#1841)
 * Raised minimum Symfony version to 6.0